ddmitov/perl-executing-browser/doc/SETTINGS.md

   'Text was entered in a form and it is going to be lost!\n' + 'Are you sure you want to close the window?';
 ```

+The ``pebSettings`` JavaScript object may have the following properties:

 * **autoStartScripts**
   ``Array`` of Perl scripts that are started immediately after a local page is loaded